fieldtrip/website/tutorial/spike.md

          trial: [600x2 double]
            cfg: [1x1 struct]

-An important question in neurophysiology is whether neurons are capable of transmitting information independent from each other, or whether neurons have shared trial-by-trial fluctuations (called 'noise correlations') in their firing rate (given an identical stimulus) that diminish the coding capacity of the population (e.g. see Ecker et al., 2010).
+An important question in neurophysiology is whether neurons are capable of transmitting information independent from each other, or whether neurons have shared trial-by-trial fluctuations (called 'noise correlations') in their firing rate (given an identical stimulus) that diminish the coding capacity of the population (e.g., see Ecker et al., 2010).
 One can compute noise correlations between units by doing

     [R,P] = corrcoef(rate.trial)